Vyral/brandon-montemayor/_posts/2021-09-07-a-market-update-for-the-santa-clarita-valley.md

 Things are still moving quickly, but we are seeing pockets across the valley that are slowing down a bit.
 Homes that aren’t in top condition are sitting a little bit longer.

-Is this a sign of a market shift or is it just seasonal with school starting? **We don’t know for sure, and most likely won’t for a few months**.
+Is this a sign of a market shift, or is it just seasonal with school starting? **We don’t know for sure, and most likely won’t for a few months**.
 It’s worth keeping an eye on, but keep in mind that a lot of homes are still selling in no time and above listing price.

 We’ll try and keep you updated as things develop, so if you have any questions about the market or anything related to real estate, just give us a call.
+We're always willing to help.